puljicpetra/echo-nomads-unity-project/CheatCodes.md

 - Super speed cheat includes sophisticated physics handling to prevent common issues with high-speed movement
 - Depth checking can be globally disabled or selectively disabled in specific map areas
 - Multiple disable zones can overlap and are managed with a counter system
+- **Scene transition system is fully implemented and functional** - all components work together seamlessly with proper checkpoint and player position saving, no compilation errors